Year-end tax guide 2020/21

 - If you have used your ISA allowance, can excess savings be put into a spouse or civil partner’s ISA?

-- Should you use your entire tax-free investment allowance?
+- Can you use the maximum tax-free investment allowance?

 Making the most of the annual pensions allowance is a particularly attractive option for higher earners.